GeneCodeSavvy/portfolio/src/blog/sbol_spec.md

 ```bash
 pip3 install sbol3
 ```
-Terminologies
-1. Namespace: A unique identifier assigned to your SBOL document that distinguishes its components from those in other documents.
-It ensures all elements are uniquely identifiable, supporting data exchange and interoperability.
-2. Objects: Fundamental building blocks in SBOL used to represent structural or functional elements of a design.
-For instance, a Sequence object defines a nucleotide or protein sequence.
-3. Provenance: Metadata describing the origin, authorship, and modification history of an SBOL document, useful for tracking design evolution and ownership.
+Before we proceed, it's helpful to understand a few key terminologies.
+A **Namespace** is a unique identifier for an SBOL document, ensuring its components are distinguishable from those in other documents to support data exchange.
+The fundamental building blocks in SBOL are **Objects**, which represent structural or functional elements of a design, such as a Sequence object defining a nucleotide or protein sequence.
+Finally, **Provenance** refers to metadata that describes the origin, authorship, and modification history of an SBOL document, which is useful for tracking a design's evolution and ownership.

 ### Creating basic SBOL3 Objects: